ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Complications.md

 	- 10-years of normoglycemia resulting from pancreas transplantation may lead to regression of mesangial glomerular lesions
 	- Late phase may have reduced insulin requirement
 	- sulfonylurea and metformin contraindicated in advanced renal insufficiency while glinides and DPP-4 inhibitors need dose reduce
+	- ACE or ARB
+		- reduce albuminuria and decline in GFR
+		- equivalent